 It’s all about balance.

 That’s why things don’t work sometimes.
 Diets, exercise, your chili recipe.
 Balance.
 You need the yin and the yang.
 Nature made it this way for a reason.
 You will drive yourself nuts otherwise, or lead yourself down a very unhealthy path.
 Be careful not to become obsessed with making things perfect.
 I did this when I first learned about organic, healthy products.
-I never wanted my babies to ever bathe in soap containing sulfites, parabens, or artificial colors again.
+I never wanted my babies to ever bathe in soap containing sulfites, or artificial colors ever again.
 I became a nervous wreck.
 So guess what?
 All the craziness that went into making sure my children had the most wholesome food and chemical free products on their skin made me a stressed-out Mom.
 In the end the kids felt my stress, and therefore were stressed themselves.
 Let me tell you first hand.
 IT’S NOT WORTH IT!
 Do everything in moderation.
 Start slow.
 Work your way up.
 Yes, it’s true organic foods and chemical free products are important.
-But, if you go all gung-ho on replacing every single product in your home and empty your artificially flavored refrigerator two things will happen; you will drive everyone around you crazy, and you will also become discouraged.
+But, if you go all gung-ho on replacing every single product in your home and empty your artificially flavored refrigerator two things will happen; you will drive everyone around you nuts, and you will also become discouraged.
 Take it from me.
 You won’t become a pro overnight.
 Things like this take time.
 Time to learn, and time to let things process in your brain.

 Elaine Evenhouse is an occupational therapy assistant and natural health advocate.